chaochen95/roLabelImg/README.md

 Annotations are saved as XML files almost like PASCAL VOC format, the format used by [ImageNet](http://www.image-net.org/).

-Get the original 4 points of the rotbox .
+Get the original 4 points of the rotbox.

 Read the label of previous image.

 Draw direction line.

 XML Format
 ==========